yulong-wu-jackson/DevKit-AI/plugins/spec-dev/commands/refine-ticket.md

      - Task requirements
      - Codebase patterns discovered in Phase 1
      - Best practices
-   - The user can select your recommendation or provide their own answer
+   - The user can select your recommendation or provide their own answer (you should not have any other options)

 4. **Question format:** Each question should:
    - Be specific and actionable